toddbadams/code-challenges/README.md

-# code-challanges
+# A few coding challenges

-A few coding challanges
+1.  [time to text](/time-to-text/readme.md) - converts time of day to human readable text.